 - You must be aware of all court procedures and rules, filing requirements and deadlines as you will be held to the same standards as an attorney.

 - Direct contact with the judge or magistrate is not allowed.

-- Your case number must be on anything you file with the court.
+- Your case number must be on all documents filed with the court.
 If you call the clerk to check on the status of your case, you will need to have the case number.

-- You must give the other side copies of anything you file with the court and note at the end of anything filed how and when you provided those copies.
+- You must give all parties to the case copies of anything you file with the court.

-- You will need to cooperate with the other side to set hearings, trial dates and other events.
+- You will need to cooperate with all parties to the case to set hearings, trial dates and other events.